Law-Related Registered Student Organizations

 The St. Mary’s Law Journal

 Over the past three decades, the St. Mary’s Law Journal has achieved a high level of distinction.
 The journal is a student-led operation which strives to publish articles of significant scholarly merit and practical use.
-The printed product of the journal’s collective efforts reflect developments in the state of law as well as legal education.
+The printed product of the journal’s collective efforts reflect developments in the state of the law as well as legal education.
 Experience gained from participation on the St. Mary’s Law Journal includes extensive training in legal writing, critical analysis and editing.
 These valuable skills are thoroughly utilized in the day-to-day operation of a legal publication and are carried on into practice after law school.
 The journal boasts of being in the top 5 percent of most frequently cited law reviews in the United States.
 The journal has produced works cited by numerous state appellate courts, the Texas Supreme Court and the United States Supreme Court.
 The St. Mary’s Law Journal is dedicated to providing valuable and practical contributions to the bench and bar on a wide variety of legal issues, as it has done for more than 40 years.
 The journal has many distinguished alumni including judges and senior partners in prominent law firms.

 St. Thomas More Society